Create a Task

 - several participants perform different parts of the work;

-- the creator needs to understand progress quickly without reading the whole discussion.
+- the requester needs to understand progress quickly without reading the whole discussion.

 Write items as actions: